Number of Accused

 Total Accused by Verdict Type

 This graph tracks the total accused under the Board’s jurisdiction, broken down by verdict type.
 The NCRMD and historical (pre-1992) not guilty by reason of insanity (NGRI) verdicts have been combined.
-While unfits are a relatively small portion of the cases under our jurisdiction, there has been a significant change in this last year.

 Total Hearings by Type